discocompute/examples/README.md

 ### Install Dis.co:

-We recommend you perform this before installing Dis.co.
+We recommend you perform this step before installing Dis.co.
 The dependencies in your Python environment can significantly affect the performance as we will be resolving the same dependencies on all remote servers.
 Currently, Dis.co supports Mac OSX, Linux, and Windows with Python 3.6+ installed.
-For Windows users, you may want to configure Linux bash to execute many of the scripts locally.
+For Windows users, you may want to configure Linux bash to execute the scripts locally.

 ```